Insulated glazing: Fill gas

-In general, the more effective a fill gas is at its optimum thickness, the thinner the optimum thickness is.
+Practically speaking, the more effective a fill gas is at its optimum thickness, the thinner the optimum thickness is.
 For example, the optimum thickness for krypton is lower than for argon, and lower for argon than for air.
 However, since it is difficult to determine whether the gas in an IGU has become mixed with air at time of manufacture (or becomes mixed with air once installed), many designers prefer to use thicker gaps than would be optimum for the fill gas if it were pure.
 Argon is commonly used in insulated glazing as it is the most affordable.
 Krypton, which is considerably more expensive, is not generally used except to produce very thin double glazing units or extremely high performance triple-glazed units.
 Xenon has found very little application in IGUs because of cost.

 Vacuum technology is also used in some non-transparent insulation products called vacuum insulated panels.

 Manufacture

 IGUs are often manufactured on a made to order basis on factory production lines, but standard units are also available.
 The width and height dimensions, the thickness of the glass panes and the type of glass for each pane as well as the overall thickness of the unit must be supplied to the manufacturer.
 On the assembly line, spacers of specific thicknesses are cut and assembled into the required overall width and height dimensions and filled with desiccant.
 On a parallel line, glass panes are cut to size and washed to be optically clear.

 An adhesive, primary sealant (polyisobutylene) is applied to the face of the spacer on each side and the panes pressed against the spacer.
 If the unit is gas-filled, two holes are drilled into the spacer of the assembled unit, lines are attached to draw out the air out of the space and replacing it (or leaving just vacuum) with the desired gas.
 The lines are then removed and holes sealed to contain the gas.
 The more modern technique is to use an online gas filler, which eliminates the need to drill holes in the spacer.
 The purpose of primary sealant is to keep insulating gas from escaping and water vapor from entering.
 The units are then enveloped on the edge side using either polysulfide or silicone sealant or similar material as secondary sealant which restraints movements of the rubbery-plastic primary sealant.
-The desiccant will remove traces of humidity from the air space so that no water appears on the inside faces (no condensation) of the glass panes facing the air space during cold weather.
-Some manufacturers have developed specific processes that combine the spacer and desiccant into a single step application system.
+The desiccant will remove traces of humidity from the air space such that no condensation appears on the inside faces during cold weather.
+Some manufacturers have developed specific processes which combine the spacer and desiccant into a single step application system.